dotnet/WatsonTcp/README.md

 WatsonTcp is the fastest, easiest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, and fast disconnect detection.

-## New in v4.1.1
+## New in v4.1.2

-- Bugfix for disconnect scenarios causing the next message headers to be read as part of the prior message
+- New constructor for SSL, taking certificate as parameter (thank you @NormenSchwettmann)
 - **Known issue**: compression with SSL enabled causes deserialization exceptions; not recommended for use

 ## Test Applications